Nadia Gray: Biography

 Gray was born into a Jewish family in Bucharest.
-Her father moved to Romania from Russia, and her mother was from Akkerman, in Bessarabia (nowadays Bilhorod-Dnistrovskyi in Ukraine).
-She left Romania for Paris in the late 1940s to escape the Communist takeover after World War II.
+Her father moved to Romania from Russia, and her mother was from Akkerman in Bessarabia (nowadays Bilhorod-Dnistrovskyi in Ukraine).
+She left Romania for Paris in the late 1940s to escape the communist takeover after World War II.
 Her film debut was in L'Inconnu d'un soir in 1949.
 Perhaps her best-known role was in the Federico Fellini film La Dolce Vita (1960).

 She played a guest role in an episode of the television series The Prisoner ("The Chimes of Big Ben", 1967).

 Personal life

 She was first married to N. Goldenberg (later Herescu), a wealthy businessman from Chișinău, then to Constantin Cantacuzino, a Romanian aristocrat who was one of Romania's top fighter aces of the war.
 They were married from 1946 to his death in 1958.
 Her third husband was Manhattan attorney Herbert Silverman (1912–2003).
 They were married from 1967 to her death in 1994.
 She died in New York City from a stroke.
-Nadia Gray had a brief affair with Nissim Allony, one of Israel's leading dramatists.